Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: A Real-world Case Study

 The experiment focused on a wireless resource allocation task aimed at maximizing overall user performance.
 The physical testbed, depicted in Fig.~\ref{fig4}, consisted of a single gNodeB (gNB) serving three distinct user equipments (UEs): a surveillance camera, a gaming laptop, and a livestreaming smartphone.
 The camera and laptop were connected to the network via 5G customer premise equipment (5G-CPE).
 This setup was designed to represent a typical environment of heterogeneous services.
 Each UE generated uplink traffic with unique characteristics.

-The objective for the RL agent was to learn a policy that dynamically assigned resource blocks to the three UEs at each time step to maximize the overall weighted-sum throughput, where the weights were configured to prioritize the different service requirements of UEs.
+The RL agent dynamically allocates resource blocks among three UEs at each time step to maximize the weighted sum throughput.
+The weights are tuned to ensure all three heterogeneous services contribute comparably to the reward, thereby creating a smooth objective function to clearly demonstrate how digital twin fidelity impacts deployment performance.
 The agent's state space includes information such as current allocated resources and throughput history, while its action space consists of possible resource block allocation schemes.